 The Tension At The Heart Of A New Sales Strategy

-As construction sales consultants, there’s a tension that we have to address with every new client.
+As construction sales professionals, there’s a tension that we have to address with every new client.
 It’s something that anyone setting out on a dedicated sales strategy will encounter too.
 If you’re developing your marketing or investing in sales, it’s worth knowing about ahead of time.
 It could save a lot of stress along the way – both for managers and for sales and marketing staff.

 The tension is between the need for patience, and the desire for a quick win.